 How to Grow Cauliflower

 You can start cauliflower from seed or buy transplants in the spring.
-If you’re wanting a fall garden, sometimes seed is your only choice.
-Cauliflower seed can be started like all seeds – find my seed-starting 101 guide here, which includes how to care for your seedlings.
+If you're wanting to plant a fall garden, sometimes seed is your only choice.
+Cauliflower seed can be started like all seeds - find my seed-starting 101 guide here, which includes how to care for your seedlings.